jagrvargen/tibber-dev-test/README.md

 # Tibber Technical Case Development Test

 ### Summary
 This is a toy microservice created as part of the interview process for a Backend Engineer position at Tibber.
-The project demonstrates the ability to build a simple microservice that processes movement commands and stores execution results in a PostgreSQL database.
+The project demonstrates the ability to build a simple microservice that simulates movement commands and stores execution results in a PostgreSQL database.

 ### Prerequisites
 - Docker